Key Points

 Introduction

-• Reproducibility: Well-documented software is easier for other researchers to understand and use with confidence.
-It enables them to reproduce your results to replicate research findings, enabling others to validate them and building trust in your research outputs.
+• Reproducibility: Well-documented software is easier for other researchers to understand and use with confidence, enabling them to reproduce your results, validate findings, and build trust in your research outputs.

 • Collaboration: Clear instructions enable other researchers to use and collaborate with your software and research projects.

-• Knowledge transfer: Your software package will be easier to maintain in the long term if others are able to learn about it and look after it after the original developers move on.
+• Knowledge transfer: Your software will be easier to maintain in the long term if others can learn about it and take it on after the original developers move on.

 Writing README files